thenewdarling/Spellbook/Class Features/Spirit Totem.md

 As a bonus action, you can magically summon an incorporeal spirit to a point you can see within 60 feet of you.
 The spirit creates an aura in a 30-foot radius around that point.
 It counts as neither a creature nor an object, though it has the spectral appearance of the creature it represents.
 As a bonus action, you can move the spirit up to 60 feet to a point you can see.

 The spirit persists for 1 minute.
-Once you use this feature, you can’t use it again until you finish a short or long rest.
+Once you use this feature, you can’t use it again until you finish a [[Short Rest]] or [[Long Rest]].

 The effect of the spirit’s aura depends on the type of spirit you summon from the options below.